75 years ago, a viral TV moment ignited America's obsession with the Mafia

 In hearing rooms across the United States, one alleged gangster after another told the Senators that, no, they were not members of something called "the Mafia," and in fact they had never heard of such a thing.

-In Washington, D.C., it was Salvatore Moretti, a longtime New Jersey gambler,who would later be murdered in prison months after testifying before the Kefauver committee:
+In Washington, D.C., it was Salvatore Moretti, a longtime New Jersey gambler, who would be murdered in prison months after testifying in front of the Kefauver committee:

 Halley: "Do you know what the Mafia is?"